onap/integration/docs/docs_vlb.rst

 Source files
 ~~~~~~~~~~~~

-- Base VNF template file: https://git.onap.org/demo/plain/heat/vLB/base_vlb.yaml
+- `Base VNF template file <https://git.onap.org/demo/plain/heat/vLB/base_vlb.yaml?h=casablanca>`_
-- Base VNF environment file: https://git.onap.org/demo/plain/heat/vLB/base_vlb.env
+- `Base VNF environment file <https://git.onap.org/demo/plain/heat/vLB/base_vlb.env?h=casablanca>`_

-- VF module scaling template file: https://git.onap.org/demo/plain/heat/vLB/dnsscaling.yaml
+- `VF module scaling template file <https://git.onap.org/demo/plain/heat/vLB/dnsscaling.yaml?h=casablanca>`_
-- VF module scaling environment file: https://git.onap.org/demo/plain/heat/vLB/dnsscaling.env
+- `VF module scaling environment file <https://git.onap.org/demo/plain/heat/vLB/dnsscaling.env?h=casablanca>`_

 Description
 ~~~~~~~~~~~
 The use case is composed of three VFs: packet generator, load balancer, and DNS server.
 These VFs run in three separate VMs.
 The packet generator issues DNS lookup queries that reach the DNS server via the load balancer.
 DNS replies reach the packet generator via the load balancer as well.
 The load balancer reports the average amount of traffic per DNS over a time interval to the DCAE collector.
 When the average amount of traffic per DNS server crosses a predefined threshold, the closed-loop is triggered and a new DNS server is instantiated.

 To test the application, make sure that the security group in OpenStack has ingress/egress entries for protocol 47 (GRE).
 The user can run a DNS query from the packet generator VM:

 ::

   dig @vLoadBalancer_IP host1.dnsdemo.onap.org

 The output below means that the load balancer has been set up correctly, has forwarded the DNS queries to one DNS instance, and the packet generator has received the DNS reply message.

 ::